 Learn more about the medical view of COVID-19 and Workers’ Compensation – an article written by our attorney James K. Macalister and Atiq Rahman, MD.

 The Details are Always Changing – Get Help From an Experienced Attorney

-The United States hasn’t faced a pandemic like this one in more than a century.
+The United States hasn’t faced a pandemic like this in more than a century.
 There is almost no precedent to rely on and each state is taking its own piecemeal approach to workers’ compensation policies related to COVID-19.
-Needless to say, things can change quickly.
+Needless to say, things change quickly.

 If you’ve contracted COVID-19 at work and are seeking workers’ compensation coverage, it is wise to discuss your options with an experienced attorney like those at our firm.
 We can give you up-to-date information on Maryland’s coronavirus policies and help you present the strongest possible case for why you deserve workers’ compensation benefits.

 From our office in Baltimore, Cohen, Snyder, Eisenberg & Katzenberg, P.A., serves clients throughout Maryland.
 To discuss your legal options in a free initial consultation, call us at 443-529-0795 or send us an email.